rlittlefield/cardciphers/talon/README.rst

 =====

 Talon is a pseudorandom number generator.
 That is, after each round of the algorithm, a number is generated.
-This nuber is added or subtracted from the plaintext to produce either the ciphertext or the plaintext.
+This number is added or subtracted from the plaintext to produce either the ciphertext or the plaintext.

 Talon uses the Bridge ordering of suits.
 In Contact Bridge, Clubs are